 - Not just anyone can be a director.
 There are types of people who are not eligible to direct a company.
 For a comprehensive list, check out Australian Securities and Investments Commission’s Who Can Be A Director.

 - A director must be at least 18 years of old.

 - A person must consent to becoming a director.

-- Non-Australian residents can be appointed depending on the type of company and the number of directors the company has residing in Australia.
+- Non-Australian residents can be directors.
+But this depends on the type of company and the number of directors the company has residing in Australia.